jiayue92-2/IOTdocs_en/source/ASR6601/Quick-Start/quick_start.rst

 First, copy the *ASR6601.FLM* file under *\\tools\\FLM* directory to *Flash* directory within Keil, for example, C:\\Keil_v5\\ARM\\Flash.

-If the flash failed, please edit the configurations on the Flash Download tab according to the Keil user guide from the below link: https://www.keil.com/support/man/docs/uv4/uv4_fl_dlconfiguration.htm
+If the download failed, please edit the configurations on the Flash Download tab according to the Keil user guide from the below link: https://www.keil.com/support/man/docs/uv4/uv4_fl_dlconfiguration.htm

 Mainly configure the following items: